Karthikkc123/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M03_ak.md

 #### Create a new team by using the desktop client

-To test the self-service capabilities of Teams, in this task, Megan Bowen will sign-in to the Teams Desktop client, create a new team with the name "Teams Rollout" and add all members participating in the Teams evaluation project.
+To test the self-service capabilities of Teams, in this task, Megan Bowen will sign in to the Teams Desktop client, create a new team with the name "Teams Rollout" and add all members participating in the Teams evaluation project.

 1. Connect to the **Client 2 VM** with the credentials that have been provided to you.

-2. Connect to the client and sign-in to the Teams Desktop client using **Megan Bowen** (MeganB@&lt;YourTenant&gt;.onmicrosoft.com).
+2. Connect to the client and sign in to the Teams Desktop client using **Megan Bowen** (MeganB@&lt;YourTenant&gt;.onmicrosoft.com).

 3. Create a new team with the following settings: